Compare any two graphics cards:

 Intro

-Compare all of that to the Radeon HD 6970, which makes use of a 40 nm design.
-AMD has set the core speed at 880 MHz.
-The GDDR5 memory runs at a speed of 1375 MHz on this specific card.
-It features 1536 SPUs as well as 96 TAUs and 32 Rasterization Operator Units.
+Compare all of that to the Radeon HD 6970, which uses a 40 nm design.
+AMD has set the core frequency at 880 MHz.
+The GDDR5 RAM works at a frequency of 1375 MHz on this specific model.
+It features 1536 SPUs along with 96 TAUs and 32 Rasterization Operator Units.

 Display Graphs